How to take an agile approach to process improvement.

 - You can identify problems before they cost a lot of money, or cause a lot of damage.
 With an open forum where people can make connections and agree on changes, improvements are a given and your work culture gains strength.

 - Your estimates are more accurate.
 When you examine processes and outputs more regularly, trends are quickly identified and consistency is easier to achieve.

 - Individual team members will develop confidence, gaining a better view of the company and the value they contribute to it.

-You might be thinking “I don’t have time for this.”
+You might be thinking 'I don’t have time for this'.
 It could seem a little self-indulgent, a little too much like navel-gazing.
-In fact working Agile takes discipline.
-Just like you need to exercise regularly and often to keep your body agile, doing the same for your business requires commitment.
+In fact 'working agile' takes discipline.
+Just like you need to exercise regularly to keep your body agile, doing the same for your business requires commitment.
 But it pays off in the end.

-You might be working in a traditionally rigid company, but that doesn’t mean you can’t make a start on your own team’s agility.
+You might be working in a traditional, rigid company, but that doesn’t mean you can’t make a start on your own team’s agility.

 - Begin with the discipline of regular and frequent meetings.
 Discuss your problems and pain points.